PTSD Attorney for Veterans

 If this is met, then proceed to Step Three.

-NOTE: Veterans attempting to get service-connection for PTSD under this lower burden of proof standard where the VA psychologist or psychiatrist’s opinion states that the doctor does not believe that the veteran’s PTSD is related to a fear of hostile military or terrorist activity, should find corroborating evidence of the stressor, which another doctor can base a medical nexus opinion under step 3.
+NOTE: Veterans attempting to get service-connection for PTSD under this lower burden of proof standard where the VA psychologist or psychiatrist’s opinion states that the doctor does not believe that the veteran’s PTSD is related to a fear of hostile military or terrorist activity, should find corroborating evidence of the stressor, which another doctor can base a medical nexus opinion under Step Three.

 PTSD for Combat Veterans